FOREX-Currencies recover from Omicron chaos but analysts warn more volatility ahead

 By Kevin Buckland

-OTTAWA, Nov 28 (Reuters) - Currency markets calmed on Monday in Asia after the initial shock of the discovery of the Omicron coronavirus variant sent investors scurrying for cover last week, but analysts warned of more volatility with little still known about the new strain.
+OTTAWA, Nov 28 (Reuters) - Currency markets calmed on Monday in Asia after the initial shock of Omicron's discovery sent investors scurrying for cover last week, but analysts warned of more volatility with little still known about the new coronavirus strain.

 The risk-sensitive Australian dollar AUD=D3 rose 0.37% to $0.7139, recovering after a 1% tumble on Friday that saw it dip to $0.71125 for the first time since Aug.
 20.

-The safe-haven yen JPY=EBS, which had been the biggest beneficiary of the flight to quality, slipped 0.25% to 113.75 per dollar.
+The safe-harbour yen JPY=EBS, which had been the biggest beneficiary of the flight to quality, weakened 0.09% to 113.60 per dollar.
 The Japanese currency surged as much as 2% at one point on Friday to 113.05.

 The South African rand ZAR=D3 recovered from Friday's one-year low at 16.3675 per dollar, jumping 0.93% to 16.1400.